Create Your Garden

 Most cherry tree varieties bloom in spring over a season that usually lasts several weeks.
 However, changes in weather conditions may impact the flowering time, advancing or delaying the appearance of the beloved cherry blossoms by several weeks.
 Generally, the milder the climate, the earlier the blossoms open.

 The cherry blossom season is relatively short.
 There may be 2 or 3 weeks between the opening of the first blossom and the shedding of the petals.
 Generally, the double flowers last longer than the single ones.
-Strong wind and rain can reduce the blooming season even shorter.
+Strong wind and rain can make the blooming season even shorter.

 Not all cherry trees bloom at the same time.
 There are early bloomers such as Prunus pendula ‘Pendula Rosea‘ and Prunus x yedoensis (Yoshino cherry).
 They are followed by garden cherries, including the lovely Prunus ‘Accolade’, the deep pink Prunus pendula ‘Pendula Rosea’, and pure white Prunus ‘Umineko‘.
 Closing the spring season is the incredibly popular Prunus ‘Kanzan’ or Prunus ‘Shogetsu’.